practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/04 - logic programming/Prolog/Tau Prolog/README.md

 Or not, since with me, length N of solution list L is not shown - as if it has been forgotten!

+By the way: for convenience, Prolog online service SWISH (https://swish.swi-prolog.org) can calculate the result correctly, it's: _N = 1728_ (and also correct solution _N = 191808_ for the complete problem.)

-Later, I downsized the problem to only three colors and four simple variables A, B, C, D with these rules:
+Later, I downsized the problem to only three colors and four simple variables A, B, C, D of this program:

 ```
 color(red).